ni/javascript-styleguide/tests/angular/README.md

 # Angular Smoke Test

-## Overview

-This package is a smoke test for using the Angular rules in a project.
-See [CONTRIBUTING.md](../../CONTRIBUTING.md#smoke-tests) for more information.
+This package is a smoke test for using the Angular rules in an Angular workspace.
+See [CONTRIBUTING.md](../../CONTRIBUTING.md#smoke-tests) for more information on smoke tests.

+## Testing

+- The `npm test` script runs the linter to test that the lint configuration functions correctly with `ng lint` and and also runs `ng test`.